kevin-chalmers/set08103/labs/lab01/README.md

 ## Getting Started with Docker

 We will step away from IntelliJ for a while to use Docker.
-Docker will support our deployment to ensure we run in the same configuration whereever we execute our code.
+Docker will support our deployment to ensure we run in the same configuration wherever we execute our code.
 This ensures we do not have conflicts between what works on our development machine and the deployment machine.

 ### Checking if Docker is Installed and Working